-A half-century of innovation, inclusion and extraordinary growth mark the history of San Jacinto College.
+Sixty years of innovation, inclusion, and extraordinary growth mark the history of San Jacinto College.
 We’ve evolved from one location in urban Pasadena to five campuses and multiple extension centers and early college high schools serving the Greater Houston community.
-Today nearly 30,000 students discover their pathways at San Jacinto College.
+Today more than 32,000 students discover their pathways at San Jacinto College.
 To support their success, we’ve invested nearly $400 million in the last decade to build first-class facilities and partnerships that inspire the next generation of leaders.

 San Jacinto College Timeline

 1960: San Jacinto College traces its roots to May 1960, when voters in five school districts —Channelview, Deer Park, Galena Park, La Porte, and Pasadena — approved the creation of East Harris County Union Junior College.

 1961: The board of regents officially changed the name to the San Jacinto Junior College District.
 The College welcomed 876 students to its first classes, held in a handful of renovated buildings in Pasadena, Texas.
 Dr. Thomas Spencer was elected first president.

 1963: The College earned full membership in the Association of Texas Colleges and Universities.

 1966: The Southern Association of Colleges and Schools granted accreditation.

 1970: The men’s basketball team won the National Junior College Athletic Association (NJCAA) national championship.